FarronF/limerick-council-meetings/meetings/2023/07/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 22nd June 2023.md

 ownership of the land involved and sourcing of finance to carry out the works

-should it be feasible to do same.---
+should it be feasible to do same.
+---
 5

 In proposing the Motion, Councillor Scanlan highlighted the various safety concerns at this